LeUmbono/189L-Game-Project/ProjectDocumentTemplate.md

 *Swapping*  - Implemented in [PlayerStateMachine.cs](https://github.com/LeUmbono/189L-Game-Project/blob/main/189L-Game/Assets/Scripts/Combat/StateMachines/PlayerStateMachine.cs) and [GenericUnitStateMachine](https://github.com/LeUmbono/189L-Game-Project/blob/main/189L-Game/Assets/Scripts/Combat/StateMachines/GenericUnitStateMachine.cs).
 Swapping involved switching the positions of the player unit performing the swap and the target ally via the `DoSwap()` method in GenericUnitStateMachine.
 It also swaps the relevant UI references to each unit's game objects so as to ensure functionality of the combat UI is intact. `DoSwap()` is also called when units die, regardless of whether they were a player or enemy unit, to prevent soft-locking.
 Hence, it's location in GenericUnitStateMachine.
 This action was found initially unpopular in the playtest due to a lack of utility and the random enemy targeting system; thus, I added more incentive to use it by introducing a 10% healing effect when swapping units and adjusting the enemy AI to favor attacking player units in the front.

 *Special Abilities* - In implementing special abilities into the combat, I made use of a modified version of the Command Pattern we learned in Exercise 1 that relied on an abstract class in [SpecialAbility.cs](https://github.com/LeUmbono/189L-Game-Project/blob/main/189L-Game/Assets/Scripts/Combat/Classes/SpecialAbility.cs) rather than an interface.
 Essentially, `SpecialAbility` is an abstract class that inherited from ScriptableObject and acted as a parent class for all subsequent special abilities; for its abstract methods, it contained an `Execute()` method to perform the functionality of the ability, a `SelectTargets()` method to return a list of possible targets from the 8 positions available in battle, and a `GetSteamBarChangeValue()` method that returned a value for which the ability would affect the progress of the steam bar.
-Using this `SpecialAbility` class, I was able to implement the special abilities for each player class (i.e. Snipe, Buff, Heal and Taunt).
+Using this `SpecialAbility` class, I was successfully able to implement the special abilities for each player class (i.e. Snipe, Buff, Heal and Taunt).

+In terms of failures / shortcomings, I was unable to implement swapping / special actions for the enemy units as originally planned.
+This was mostly because of time constraints in coming up with new special abilities and a more sophisticated enemy AI to execute these actions in a varied, yet reasonable manner.
+If the opportunity presents itself in the future, I would definitely like to make an updated version of the game with the above features included.

 Aron:
 There were a lot of moments in playtesting where players would use the ranger's snipe ability during the overclocked phase of the steam bar on an oil slime.
 At the current attack of the ranger, the slime would live at 1 HP!
 This was mildly annoying for the players, and it slipped by as I was balancing the stat tables.
 It brought about the importance of *damage thresholds*, where dealing 39 damage to a 40 health unit was a lot different from dealing 40 damage to a 40 health unit.